 - How are the missed deadlines or unfinished campaigns dealt with?

 - Where do you maintain the description and timetables that allow tracking of the action plans?

 - Who is responsible?

 - What are the steps needed to complete the promotion?

 - How many leads do you expect?

-On a monthly basis, the budget is compared to actual as a variance.
-But actions steps must be reviewed and discussed regularly to stay on course.
-If the action timetable falls behind schedule, then the planning team/committee can address the problem immediately, not simply when the goal is not met.
+We all know that, like our budget, planned actions don’t always turn out as expected.
+Just as your budget is compared to actual as a variance, action plans are reviewed and discussed regularly to stay on course.
+By doing so, if the action item, or timetable, falls behind schedule, then the planning team/committee can address the problem immediately.

 Go beyond just budgeting and build a plan for success.